abhishekraj007/topcoder-frontend/README.md

 <a name="section1">
-## Section 1
+## Section 1- Crowdsourcing1

-The first section is easy, paste the following html code to generate the skeleton
+The first section is easy, It contain a `heading`, a `subheading` and below it, two `buttons` all floating to the left. paste the following html code to generate the required skeleton.

 ```html
     <section>